Rana-Mohamad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	* Other users: all the permissions
 9. John Doe : Write a script that sets the mode of the file hello to this: -rwxr-x-wx
 10. Look in the mirror : Write a script that sets the mode of the file hello the same as olleh’s mode.
+11. Directories : Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.